MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 We recommend configuring your app to ignore QR codes older than a specific timestamp, which can be specified within the app.
 The QR Code API specifies the time last detection happened.
 Most app developers will use the system time when the app is launched to determine the time a QR code is detected.

-QR Code data aren’t app-specific.
+QR code data aren’t app-specific.
 Upon app launch, there will be a list of available QR codes being provided.
 The app developer will determine which QR codes are relevant to this app.

 See also [How to clear the codes from my app?](#managing-qr-code-data)